iarsystems/modern-workflow/README.md

 <img width="454" height="110" alt="image" src="https://github.com/user-attachments/assets/7435a085-77a1-42bc-8bab-94a70495a987" />

 >[!TIP]
 >The toaster nofitication only appears for a short while.
-If you miss it, you can use the pallete (CTRL+SHIFT+P) and use, for example, "Dev Containers: reopen in container".
+If you miss it, you can use the palette (CTRL+SHIFT+P) and use, for example, "Dev Containers: reopen in container".

 5. Install the recommended extensions from IAR and Microsoft.